Rivets vs. Welding: The Great Metal Joining Debate

 4. Longevity and Durability

 Over time, rivets can potentially loosen, especially if they’re exposed to constant vibration or dynamic loads.
-However, they’re still quite durable and can last for decades with proper installation and under appropriate conditions.
+However, they’re still quite durable and can last decades with proper installation and appropriate conditions.

 A high-quality weld can outlast the very materials it binds.
 With no physical parts like rivets, there’s less that can “wear out.”
 However, poorly executed welds can be points of failure.